5 Career Areas Worth Considering in Jacksonville, Florida

 - Radiologic technologists—12.5 percent / $51,314

-Information technology is a key industry in Jacksonville, employing over 17,000 people in areas like computer programming, software development, and network administration.
-Check out the projected job growth and average salaries for the following occupations:4
+According to the Florida Department of Economic Opportunity, information technology is a key industry in Jacksonville, employing over 17,000 people in areas like computer programming, software development, and network administration.
+Check out the projected job growth and average salaries for the following occupations:

 - Web developers—27.5 percent / $70,200